Generative AI in Healthcare – Doctors’ Perspectives and Statistical Insights

 • In 3 surveys, participants found it insufficient to correctly make a diagnosis, which translated into a general doubt about the accuracy of diagnostic systems.

-• In another study, respondents noted that decision support systems can be helpful but limited.
+• In another study, respondents noted that decision support systems can be helpful but have limited capabilities.

 A bar graph shows the top five concerns about artificial intelligence among 562 respondents.
 The most common concern is that medical responsibilities are unclear (317), followed by concerns about service quality (277), cost (252), medical ethical risks (240), and lack of policy support (235).